-Givealittle has partnered with TaxGift to give you the option to donate your available tax credit to the charity you initially donated, to keep your giving going and make an even bigger impact for your chosen charity.
+In September 2020, Givealittle partnered with TaxGift to give Donors the option to donate their available tax credit to the charity they initially donated, to keep their giving going and make an even bigger impact for their chosen charity.

 When does the charity receive the funds?

 TaxGift receives your tax refund once your tax position for the year has been assessed and cleared via the IRD.
 Donations are provided to Givealittle for processing to allocate to beneficiary charities.
 In some cases it may take one to two years for an original donation tax credit to be processed by the IRD.

 Re-gifting a tax credit doesn’t cost the donor anything, but it does mean the donor will forego their tax benefit.
 Due to the volume and nature of the work required to administer, track and apply funds on behalf of many donors, a combined TaxGift/Givealittle fee of 14.2% (12.35%+GST) is charged on the total of the tax credit received and charged to the charity beneficiary, who can also claim back the GST component.

 Only if it has not yet been claimed by TaxGift. it is likely that this has already been claimed however you can check by contacting us on email@example.com.